Community Files

 ├── Security policy

 Clicking any link navigates to the corresponding page.
+If any of these files are missing, the corresponding link is simply omitted.

-• In Progress – features currently being developed
+• In Progress: features currently being developed

-• Near Term – planned for the next release cycle
+• Near Term: planned for the next release cycle

-• Medium Term – targeted for upcoming major versions
+• Medium Term: targeted for upcoming major versions

-• Long Term – aspirational features on the horizon
+• Long Term: aspirational features on the horizon

 Example Structure